 The standard set-up for light tent photography is to place the tent on some kind of table or end table, with the light sources (with identical power) directly opposite each other on each side and the tripod centered in front.
 Placing the tent up on a table makes it easier to see and maneuver, as well as easier to use your tripod for shooting.

-The aim of using the lighting tent is to provide you with a high key photo type which is most appropriate for product photography.
+The aim of using the lighting tent is to provide you with a high key photo type that is most appropriate for product photography.
 The key to a good setup is to shoot against a white backdrop.
 The white backdrop will reflect white light back onto your product and prevent any color spills.
 It’ll also ensure that your camera’s white balance calibration is on point, which will result in inaccurate colors.

 Tips & tricks for product photography

-These tips & tricks apply for the general studio setups when you have the ability to use more light sources and reflectors.
+These tips & tricks apply to the general studio setups when you have the ability to use more light sources and reflectors.

 The same reflection effect can be achieved with a glass plate on a wooden table like the photo below.